sarthak-314/Leetcode-Hard/README.md

 I get enough practice with debugging in competetive programming and project development.
 So i skip this part because it's boring and I hate it.
 Also i don't learn as much as I would when grinding math shit.
 TODO: Clean the read me, man.

+M for metasolving where instead of solving the problem with code, I'm solving on how to come up with the code.